Columbia River Last Minute Cruise Deals (2025): Last Minute Cruises to Columbia River - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular Columbia River cruises often sail to Aruba and Vancouver during their cruise itinerary.
+Popular Columbia River cruises often sail to during their cruise itinerary.
 Columbia River cruises could leave from Vancouver, Florida and the East Coast.
 Most commonly, Columbia River cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.